oracle-devrel/netsuite.devo.build/tutorials/sdn-tutorials/suiteql.md

 var resultSet = myCustomerQuery.run();
 ```

-Queries created using SuiteQL can be more powerful and flexible than queries created using other <code>query.Query</code> in the <code>N/query</code> module.
+Queries created using SuiteQL can be more powerful and flexible than queries created using other `query.Query` in the `N/query` module.
 SuiteQL queries can also provide the best query performance for many use cases.
 You can create your own SuiteQL query strings, which lets you design and run complex SQL queries that cannot be created otherwise.
-However, for longer, more complex queries, query strings can be more complicated to debug and step-through compared to the <code>query.Query</code> object.
+However, for longer, more complex queries, query strings can be more complicated to debug and step-through compared to the `query.Query` object.

 e.g.

-Querying customer email addresses using the <code>query.SuiteQL</code> object
+Querying customer email addresses using the `query.SuiteQL` object

 ```js
 var results = query.runSuiteQL({